uaf/uaf/doc/pyuaf/_sources/api_pyuaf_client_settings.txt

         .. method:: __init__()

-            Create a new BaseServiceSettings object.
+            Create a new ServiceSettings object.

             The default callTimeoutSec is 1 second.